transmute-industries/respec-vc-jwt/README.md

 ### Credits

-Based on the original plugin here https://github.com/digitalbazaar/respec-vc
+Based on https://github.com/transmute-industries/respec-vc-jwt, which was based on the original plugin here https://github.com/digitalbazaar/respec-vc